 Mandated by Connecticut General Statute 10-19m we are the lead local agency for community planning, coordination and evaluation of primary, secondary and tertiary prevention and treatment services for at-risk youth and provision of opportunities for all youth to develop positively and function as responsible members of our community.

-We receive ongoing funds from several State agencies including the Departments of Education, Social Services and Mental Health and Addiction Services.
+We receive ongoing funds from several State and private agencies including the DCF, DSS and DMHAS, Amplify, United Way, Jefferson House- Good Samaritan Funds, Hartford Foundation and the Archbishop's Annual Appeal.
 These grants and service fees are reflected as revenue as part of our annual operating budget.
-In addition, we receive contributions from businesses, schools, civic groups, religious organizations and residents for our Special Needs Fund to support the Food Bank, Holiday Programs and emergency basic need assistance.
+In addition, we receive contributions from businesses, schools, civic groups, religious organizations and residents for our Special Needs Fund- to support the Food Bank, Holiday Programs, emergency basic need assistance, and Youth Programs Fund- to support provision of affordable youth programs.